SHTFDad may collect a share of sales or other compensation from the links on this page.

 The other significant issue with Bokashi composting is the need for the inoculated Bokashi Bran.
-If STFU, it may be difficult to find any Bokashi Bran anywhere.
-However, it can be pretty easily made with materials that shouldn’t be too hard to get, as long as you have the enzymes stockpiled beforehand.
+If SHTF, it may be difficult to find any Bokashi Bran anywhere.
+However, you can easily make with materials that shouldn’t be too hard to get.
+All you need is make sure to have the enzymes stockpiled beforehand.

 Those who have families, and responsibilities to those families, need to understand at least the basics about how to grow their own food.
 If SHTF, those with the knowledge of the complete cycle of plant growth are certain to be in a better position than those who don’t.

 With the right equipment, a little bit of effort, and some knowledge, composting is very much a viable activity for those who live even in urban environments without much land to space.

 Bring the cycle around, and keep the family unit going.